Zerkclown/Phonetix/README.md

 **Potential limitations** include biasing the model to the speaker's unique annunciations.
 Moreover, it should not scale to cases where dental or mouth medical accessories (or mouth deformaties) are introduced.

-**Goal** develop live inner-mouth visualization to aid in the learning of particular annuciations, and allow learners to visually reflect and review differences between their annunciation and that of an expert linguist/orator.
+**Goal** develop live inner-mouth visualization to aid in the learning of particular annunciations, and allow learners to visually reflect and review differences between their annunciation and that of an expert linguist/orator.

 <br>